 Here are some important things to keep in mind when caring for seniors in an emergency room setting:

 - While falls and slips may affect everyone, the elderly are still at the highest risk.
 Elderly people tend to fall more because of mobility and muscle problems.
-They’re also much more prone to being injured or even dying if they slip on hard surfaces or uneven flooring or stairs.
+They’re also much more prone to being injured, even fatally, if they slip on hard surfaces or uneven flooring or stairs.
 It is always worth considering installing specialty equipment from UK Mobility Stairlifts, to reduce the risk of these slips and trips.

 - While younger adults can be left for a moment while the healthcare worker is getting emergency equipment or preparing medications, a senior should never be left unattended because of their naturally weak condition and impaired mobility.